AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-calculation-between-two-fields.md

 content-type: reference
 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
-title: 'Exibir: exibir o resultado de um cálculo entre dois campos em uma coluna'
+title: 'Exibir: exibe o resultado de um cálculo entre dois campos em uma coluna'
-description: Você pode usar o modo de texto em uma coluna para exibir um cálculo entre dois campos.
+description: You can use text mode in a column to display a calculation between two fields.
-author: Lisa and Jenny
+author: Lisa and Courtney
 feature: Reports and Dashboards
 exl-id: 303f8824-311a-4de0-9777-cfa11ecad1e1
-source-git-commit: c711541f3e166f9700195420711d95ce782a44b2
+source-git-commit: 4261febe4af8628508083fa18e4767e3fd3e1136
 workflow-type: tm+mt
 source-wordcount: '323'
-ht-degree: 0%
+ht-degree: 20%

 ---

-# Exibir: exibir o resultado de um cálculo entre dois campos em uma coluna
+# Exibir: exibe o resultado de um cálculo entre dois campos em uma coluna

 <!--Audited: 11/2024-->

-Você pode usar o modo de texto em uma coluna para exibir um cálculo entre dois campos.
+You can use text mode in a column to display a calculation between two fields.

-Por exemplo, se você quiser descobrir o número de dias da semana decorridos entre duas datas, poderá usar a sintaxe do modo de texto e as expressões de dados para calcular essa diferença.\
+For example, if you want to find out the number of week days that elapsed between two dates, you can use text mode syntax and data expressions to calculate this difference.\
-Por exemplo, você pode calcular a diferença de dia da semana entre a Data de conclusão planejada e a Data de conclusão real de uma tarefa e exibir o resultado em uma coluna.
+For example, you can calculate the week day difference between the Planned Completion Date and the Actual Completion Date of a task and display the result in a column.

-Você pode usar quaisquer outras duas datas nesse cálculo (Início Efetivo, Conclusão Efetiva, Início Projetado, Conclusão Projetada etc.).\
+You can use any other two dates in this calculation (Actual Start, Actual Completion, Projected Start, Projected Completion, etc).\
-Para obter mais informações sobre expressões de dados calculados, consulte [Visão geral de expressões de dados calculados](../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).
+For more information about calculated data expressions, see [Overview of calculated data expressions](../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).

 ## Requisitos de acesso

-+++ Expanda para visualizar os requisitos de acesso para a funcionalidade neste artigo.
++++ Expanda para visualizar os requisitos de acesso da funcionalidade neste artigo.

 <table style="table-layout:auto">
  <col>